allegheny-college-cmpsc-100-fall-2019/lab-02/README.md

         * The source from which the poem was taken
     * **At Least** 10 `System.out.println` statements which contain individual lines of the work chosen that:
         * Display the title, author, and source of work chosen, separated from the body of the poem by a blank line
-        * Reproduce each line of the poem paying attention to spacing, syntax, and correct grammar
+        * Reproduce each line of the poem paying attention to spacing, syntax, and correct grammar using individual `System.out.println` commands
             * Keep in mind that "spacing" here means both horizontal and vertical spacing
         * Function as syntactically-correct Java statements
 * A 250-word reflection included in a file named `reflection.md`, located in a directory called `writing` located in the main directory of your `commit`ted repository.
     * This file must contain:
         * One (1) level one header which should read "CMPSC 100-03: Lab 2"
-        * Two (2) level two headers which describe the processes of finding the poem and programming the poem
+        * Two (2) level two headers which describe the processes of finding the poem you used and your experience programming it
             * What interested in you in that particular work?
             * What challenges or difficulties did you face in reproducing it?
+            * If we consider Java an "object-oriented programing" (OOP) language, how does your program model an actual poem as an object?
+                * It may be productive to think about [this very basic, uncomprehensive definition](https://www.poetryarchive.org/glossary/line) of the poetic "line."

 **Note**: Some poems contain italicized or otherwise-styled language.
 Though most formatting is possible in text-only Java applications, it is not a required part of the submission.
 However, students interested in achieving this formatting can read more about formatting and non-printing characters in Java [in this Stack Overflow discussion](https://stackoverflow.com/questions/30310147/how-to-print-an-string-variable-as-italicized-text).